ExcelFunctions.net Logo

 Where the function arguments are:

-array - The range of data values for which you want to calculate the k'th percentile
+array - The array of data values for which you want to calculate the k'th percentile.

 Percentile Function Examples

-The spreadsheets below show examples of the Excel Percentile function used to calculate the k'th percentile of a set of values in cells A1 - A6 of the sample spreadsheet, for different values of k.
+Column B of the spreadsheet below shows four examples of the Excel Percentile function, used to calculate the k'th percentile of the set of values in cells A1-A6.
+In each case, a different value of k is specified.

 Formulas: